 The speaker recalls his life in terms of his loves, at the ages of 17, 21 and 35.
 Now (at 50, in Sinatra’s case), he remembers it all as sweet and clear vintage wine.
 I suppose many of us would like to reflect back on our lives in similar terms.
 The Turtles, Herb Alpert & The Tijuana Brass, William Shatner, Boris Karloff, Michael Jackson, Statler & Waldorf (the two old geezers in the opera box in The Muppets), Robbie Williams (dueting posthumously with Old Blue Eyes), Homer Simpson, Ray Charles with Willie Nelson – they all did so, some reverent, some as parodies.

 I never had a very high opinion of Sinatra as a person.
 I recently rewatched “The Godfather” (the First), in which ‘they say’ the singer Johnny Fontane (Al Martino) was modeled on Sinatra.
-If you remember, Johnny’s floundering career was resurrected by a horse’s head getting him cast in a major Hollywood role.
-In 1952, Sinatra’s floundering career recharged was by his performance in “From Here to Eternity”.
+If you remember, Johnny’s floundering career was resurrected by a bloody horse’s head (“an offer he can’t refuse”) getting him a major Hollywood role.
+In 1952, Sinatra’s floundering career was recharged by his performance in “From Here to Eternity”.
 I wasn’t there personally, so I don’t know how he really got the part.

 But there is a fascinating video of Sinatra recording ‘It Was a Very Good Year’ in the studio, under the baton of Gordon Jenkins.
 Sinatra often hosted a few cronies at his recording sessions, but allowing in cameras was a rarity.
 The clip is worth watching closely.